vdbrink/vdbrink.github.io/jura/hack_milk_bottle_as_jura_container.md

 The adapter and tube inside the bottle are not part of the cleaning program of the machine itself, you need to clean it manually.
 I clean the tube and lid every week when I also clean the rest of the machine.
-I use a small and long [brush](https://s.click.aliexpress.com/e/_c3FYnYW9) to also clean the inside of the tube to avoid milk can residues.
+I use a small and long [brush](https://s.click.aliexpress.com/e/_c3FYnYW9) to also clean the inside of the tube to avoid milk bottle residues.

 ---